PratapMalladi/Ad-Prediction/README.md

-## Ads Click-Through Rate (CTR) Prediction

-## Online Advertising, Google PPC, AdWords Campaign, Mobile Ads
+## Ads Click-Through Rate (CTR) Prediction (Online Advertising, Google PPC, AdWords Campaign, Mobile Ads)

+# Given a user and the page he (or she) is visiting. what is the probability that he (or she) will click on a given ad?
+The goal of this analysis is to benchmark the most accurate ML algorithms for CTR estimation.

-## In Internet marketing, click-through rate (CTR) is a metric that measures the number of clicks advertisers receive on their ads per number of impressions.
+# In Internet marketing, click-through rate (CTR) is a metric that measures the number of clicks advertisers receive on their ads per number of impressions.

-## Mobile has become seamless with all channels, and mobile is the driving force with what’s driving all commerce.
+# Mobile has become seamless with all channels, and mobile is the driving force with what’s driving all commerce.
 Mobile ads are expected to generate $1.08 billion year on year.

-## Given a user and the page he (or she) is visiting. what is the probability that he (or she) will click on a given ad?
-The goal of this analysis is to benchmark the most accurate ML algorithms for CTR estimation.

 Data fields

 id: ad identifier
 click: 0/1 for non-click/click
 hour: format is YYMMDDHH, so 14091123 means 23:00 on Sept.
 11, 2014 UTC.